rethinkdb/www/_posts/2016-02-05-built-with-rethinkdb-turtl.md

 Cordova-based [Android client][android], with support for iOS planned in the future.

-The client application synchronizes with the backend.
-On the client side, the user's data is stored in IndexedDB.
-The user's data is stored and transmitted [with encryption][].
+The client application synchronizes with the backend, [using encryption][] to securely store and transmit data.
+On the client side, it keeps the user's data in IndexedDB.
 Each individual note and board has its own encryption key, which makes it possible for multiple users to [securely share][] boards with other users.